NiyazBiyaz/epoxid/README.md

-# Py#
+# Epoxid

-> [!IMPORTANT]
-> Language is not finished.
-Try to visit it later :)

-Py# (PySharp) is an implementation of the [Python language](https://www.python.org/) on the [.NET platform](https://dotnet.microsoft.com/).
+Epoxid is an implementation of the [Python language](https://www.python.org/) on the [.NET platform](https://dotnet.microsoft.com/).
 Unlike [IronPython](https://ironpython.net/), my goal is to make *Python-first* compiler.
-It means that Py# wouldn't contain runtime that tries to include tools for all dynamic languages of the Iron-family and focus only on Python semantics specifically.
+It means that Epoxid wouldn't contain runtime that tries to include tools for all dynamic languages of the Iron-family and focus only on Python semantics specifically.

 ## Motivation of the project

 First of all, it is a sort of the learning project cause i am new in the programming and language creating.
 But it doesn't mean that i won't develop it properly.
-Also i consider Py# as a long-term project.
+Also i consider Epoxid as a long-term project.
 At least i would try to support it as long as it gives me feedback would it be just green tests or something another.
 So if you want to support this project too, even small activity would be a big motivation for me :)

 In the second i have goal to make good alternative for the [Python.NET](https://pythonnet.github.io/) library, IronPython and another projects that tries to make .NET friend for Python.
 It doesn't means that these projects are bad, but they are not native for the modern .NET with all of AOT and source generation stuff.
 And i want to try fix it.